Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 ## The main functions in the script

-1. Deploy infrastructure with Bicep, the script deploys AKS cluster.
+1. Deploy infrastructure with Bicep, the script deploys three AKS clusters.
     * AKS
     * VNET
     * Squid proxy in cluster

 3. Download AKS credentials.

-4. Install DAPR with Helm in AKS.
+4. Install DAPR with Helm in AKS on two of the clusters (level 4 and level 2 of the network topology).

-5. Install Redis with Helm in AKS.
+5. Install Mosquitto with Helm in each AKS cluster, including bridging from each lower broker to the level above.

 6. Provision Azure appplication resources (ACR, Event Hubs, Storage).

 7. Use `az acr build` to build and push images to the ACR.

-8. Install our components with Helm in AKS.
+8. Install our components with Helm in AKS, splitting some of the application workloads to run on Level 2, and the cloud connected workload on Level 4.

 ## Deploy application updates

-Subsequent deployments can be run as follows.
+Subsequent deployments with new container images and Helm chart upgrades can be ran as follows:

 > `<resource-group-with-acr>` refers to the Resource Group with the `<short-name>` appended with `-App`.

 ### PowerShell

+In case you deployed the default developer environment with 3 layers (default):

+`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster> -L2ResourceGroupName <resource-group-L2-cluster>`

+### PowerShell

+In case you deployed a developer environment with 1 single layer and cluster (you edited the `deploy-az-dev-bootstrapper.ps1` script):

-`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr>`
+`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster>`

 ## Delete all developer environment Azure resources